adstriegel/cse20289-fa23/assignments/baseline/README.md

 2. Go to that repository and make sure that the repository is set as private.
 3. Add Professor Striegel and the TAs (adstriegel, WadElla, EamonTracey) as collaborators for your repository.
 We will strictly be read-only but we do need access for your private repository.

-Now that we have it created, let's clone your repository then locally:
+Now that we have it created, let's clone your repository then locally.
+You should replace `adstriegel` with your GitHub username and the repository name to use your netid.

     # Example of cloning GitHub assignments repository to
     # local or student machine
-    % git clone git@github.com:student-cse20289-fa23-NETID.git
+    % git clone git@github.com:adstriegel/student-cse20289-fa23-striegel.git
-    remote: Enumerating objects: XX, done.
+    remote: Enumerating objects: 3, done.
-    remote: Counting objects: 100% (XX/XX), done.
+    remote: Counting objects: 100% (3/3), done.
-    remote: Compressing objects: 100% (XX/XX), done.
+    remote: Compressing objects: 100% (2/2), done.
-    Receiving objects: 100% (XX/XX), 6.25 KiB | 1.56 MiB/s, done.
-    Resolving deltas: 100% (X/X), done.
-    remote: Total XX (delta X), reused XX (delta X), pack-reused 0
+    remote: Total 3 (delta 0), reused 0 (delta 0), pack-reused 0
+    Receiving objects: 100% (3/3), done.
+    % ls
+    README.md
+    %

+> We need the username and hostname `git@github.com` to get access to your private repository together with the keys that we set up earlier.

-If all goes well, the X's in the example will have the actual file count and your private repository will have been cloned appropriately (just like the class repository).
+If all goes well, your private repository will have been cloned appropriately (just like the class repository).

 At this point, you should now have two directories underneath your repositories directory, one directory containing the public class repository and the other one containing your private repository.
 The class repository should have files while your private repository should be empty outside of a `README.md`.

 ## Task 4 - Practice the assignment cadence